 We aim to report data that is complete, accurate and relevant to our business.
-Data will be restated when there has been a significant and material increase in accuracy (e.g. refined estimation or calculation methodologies), or if a material error is found.
-This will be clearly indicated in our Annual Reports and Accounts.
+Data will be restated when there has been a significant and material increase in accuracy (e.g. refined estimation or calculation methodologies), or if a material error is found, and this will be clearly indicated in our reporting.